nmccarty/asuran/asuran-cli/README.md

 Asuran CLI
 ==========

-This is a thin CLI wrapper around [asuran](https://gitlab.com/asuran-rs/asuran) ([crates.io](https://crates.io/crates/asuran)\)

-At the moment this is mostly used for testing and directly tracks the upstream library version.
+This is the main cli interface for [asuran](https://gitlab.com/asuran-rs/asuran) ([crates.io](https://crates.io/crates/asuran)), a new, [blazing fast](https://gitlab.com/asuran-rs/archiver-benchmarks/-/blob/master/RESULTS.md) deduplicating archive format, with a zero-compromises security model.

-Please see the website at [asuran.rs](https://asuran.rs) for more information, as most of the cool stuff is implemented in the libasuran library proper.
+Please see the website at [asuran.rs](https://asuran.rs) for more information, as most of the cool stuff is implemented in the asuran library proper.

 Getting Started
 ---------------